Pegmode/Deflemask-GB-Engine/README.md

 # -DeflemaskGBVGM-
 Custom Deflemask .vgm based playback engine for the Nintendo Game Boy.
 Now the official Deflemask ROM exporter as of v1.0.3.
+Converter converts .vgm to either .bin or .gb.

 **this engine only works Deflemask generated .vgms and is not intended for other .vgms**

 supports `EExx` event commands from Delfemask and uses proper engine timings instead of .vgm update timings.

+*"High on time efficentcy, low on space efficiency."*

 ## Usage
 1. Download the latest release [here](https://github.com/Pegmode/-DeflemaskGBVGM-/releases)